gubbilabs/project-ashoka/README.md

-# project-ashoka
+# Project Ashoka
-Project Ashoka is a Long-term Ecological Research and Monitoring activity.
-Data collected under this will be curated and posted here.
+Project Ashoka is a Long-term Ecological Research and Monitoring initiative.

 # Data
 Data curated from surveys/monitoring by Gubbi Labs and other participating individuals/groups/organisations are curated and shared here.